Which of the following is are important in Hispanic American attitudes towards death?

 Death-Related Practices. familiar routines, procedures, and actions that follow from or are related to death-relatedencounters and actions.
 Death System. a sociophysical network in which we mediate and express our relationship to mortality; it is the context in which we develop our understanding of our mortality.

-See also How much does it cost to have someone help you move?
+See also How much does it cost to rent a truck in India?

 What culture celebrates death?